vistadataproject/documents/Planning/periop_medicine/README.md

 * Visualization tool: Commercial, proprietary, restricted use in TRM ($$)

-##  Web-based Dashboard for real-time OR management
+##  Real-time OR Management: Web-based Dashboard
-* Shows OR schedule, utilization and planning real time
+* Provides real-time dashboard view of OR schedule, utilization and planning
-  * includes statistics on on-time, delays, cancellations, ASA level
+  * includes statistics on on-time, delays, cancellations, surgery/surgeon information, anesthesia/anesthesiologist information, patient demographics / ASA
 * Current tool is Protoviewer, a legacy thick client tool
-  * Cannot be deployed enterprise-wide because is a thick client
+  * Difficult and expensive to deploy because is a thick client application
-  * Source code of Protoviewer is not available to VA, so it cannot be modified or updated
+  * Source code of Protoviewer is not available to VA, therefore it cannot be modified, updated, nor maintained
+  * Will not recieve VA enterprise support because it is a Class-3 software
+  * Is not an enterprise product
+  * Is not integrated to CPRS or any other existing client, and will require separate expertise, budget, and technology to support